 Construction Loans Require Different Paperwork

-Some of the things you might need to show in order to qualify for this type of loan: a contract with a builder, a schedule for the construction phases through to completion, and a complete and detailed budget.
+Some of the things you might need to show in order to qualify for this type of loan are a contract with a builder, a schedule for the construction phases through to completion, and a complete and detailed budget.